Lando Calrissian: Solo: A Star Wars Story

 Donald Glover portrays a younger Lando in the 2018 standalone film Solo: A Star Wars Story, which takes place roughly thirteen years before The Empire Strikes Back.
-Glover had the opportunity to speak with Billy Dee Williams and seek his input.
-"He said, 'Just be charming'.
-Which is the best advice."

-In the film, Lando is introduced as a gambler and semi-retired smuggler who owns a ship fast enough for Han and his associates to use in stealing a load of raw starship fuel.
-Han tries to win the ship (the Millennium Falcon) from him in a game of sabacc, but Lando cheats and cleans Han out.
-However, Lando agrees to join the team in exchange for a percentage of the profits from the mission.
-During the heist and subsequent escape, Lando is injured and his droid co-pilot L3-37 is irreparably damaged, but Han brings the Falcon to safety with help from L3's navigational database after he hotwires it into the ship's computer.
-Lando later takes the Falcon and abandons the team, but Han tracks him down and wins it from him in another game of sabacc, having stolen the card Lando had up his sleeve to let him cheat.
+(Note: Attributed to multiple references:) In the film, Lando is introduced as a gambler and semi-retired smuggler who owns a fast ship, the Millennium Falcon.
+Needing a ship to steal a load of starship fuel, Han tries to win the Falcon from Lando in a game of sabacc, but Lando cheats and beats Han.
+However, Lando agrees to join Han's mission in exchange for a percentage of the profits.
+During the heist and subsequent escape, Lando is injured.
+He abandons Han's group, but Han tracks him down and wins the Falcon from him.

-In December 2020, Disney announced a Lando streaming series for Disney+, with Justin Simien as showrunner.
-In July 2023, it was reported that Donald Glover was attached to reprise his role from Solo and would co-write the project with his brother Stephen, who that September announced that the project was now planned as a feature film.
+In December 2020, Disney said it was developing a streaming series featuring Lando.
+In July 2023, it was reported that Glover would reprise the Lando role, and would co-write the series with his brother Stephen.
+In September of that year, it was announced that the project would be a feature film.